ThoenigAdrian/NeuralNetworksCudaTutorial/Part 4 - Multiple Inputs/README.md

 **Thread 2** tthreadIdx.x=2, threadIdx.y=0)akes care of the final output neuron.

 Next we move on to thread 3 – 5 .
 This 3 threads will take care of the 2nd input.
-The coordinate for thread 3 are x=0 and y=1 So it takes of the 2nd input and the first output neuron

-**Thread 3** (threadIdx.x=0, threadIdx.y=1) will take the `2nd` input
+**Thread 3** (threadIdx.x=0, threadIdx.y=1) will take the `2nd` input and compute the activations for the first output neuron

 **Thread 4** (threadIdx.x=1, threadIdx.y=1) also takes the `2nd` input but takes care of the second ouput neuron.